 - Monitor issues of unequal pay

 - Prevent a toxic culture of racial and sexual discrimination

 - Uphold their fiduciary duty to investors

 The claims state that the defendants were aware of these issues but did not act to resolve them.

 PROMPT ACTION IS ESSENTIAL TO AVOID THIS RISK

 Shareholders reserve the right to sue directors of the company if they cause harm to the business – and, in turn, the shareholder’s investment in the business.

-Employee claims are a common risk that business owners face throughout their career, but there are steps they can take to reduce the harm they cause to the overall business.
+Employee claims are a common risk that business owners face, but there are steps they can take to reduce the harm they cause to the overall business.
 Business owners should:

 - Ensure their employee handbook and policies comply with California law